 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 VMs can appear anytime during childhood, adolescence or adulthood.
-Most are present at birth, though they may not be diagnosed until later — especially if your child’s lesion is small or not in an obvious location.
+Most are present at birth, though they may not be apparent or diagnosed until later — especially if the malformation is small or not in an obvious location.

 Some possible complications include: